CrackinLLC/Zeyon/README.md

 ### Client-side

-- _SPA Package_: A more opinionated expansion of HarnessUI specifically to facilitate single-page applications, providing and expanded toolkit for routing and state management.
-  **The SPA Package has a server-side component for dynamic module loading and currently requires a node environment running on the server.**
+- _Dynamic module loading Package_: a server-side component for dynamic module loading and currently requires a node environment running on the server.
+- \_UI Components: A set of commonly used components such as a programmable button, text input, toggle switch, etc.
-- _Notifications Package_: Implement real-time notifications within your application.
+- _Notifications_: Implement real-time notifications within your application.
-- _Tip Package_: Support for dynamically generated and responsive tips (commonly and tragically referred to as "tooltips").
+- _Tips_: Support for dynamically generated and responsive tips (commonly and tragically referred to as "tooltips").
-- _Cache Package_: Automatic client-side caching of all state related data, as well as automatic rehydration on refresh.
+- _Caching_: Automatic client-side caching of all state related data, as well as automatic rehydration on refresh.

 ### Server-side

 - _HarnessAPI_: A server-side library optimized to work seamlessly with HarnessUI, providing a PostgreSQL integration and API services.
 HarnessAPI is currently dependant on Express.js.
-- _Login/Session Package_: Full support for creating new user-accounts, along with session management using PassportJS.
+- _Login/Session Management_: Full support for creating new user-accounts, along with session management using PassportJS.
-- _Payments Package_: Allow for the payments through your platform in a clean an unobtrusive way.
+- _Payments Portal_: Allow for the payments through your platform in a clean an unobtrusive way.
 Integrates with multiple third-party gateways.

-Names for all packages/modules beyond HarnessUI and HarnessAPI are subject to change.

 ## Installation